 This section is for advanced readers only due to the number of prerequisites involved.

-A complexity class is a set of computational problems that can be solved using similar amounts of bounded resources (time, space, circuit depth, number of gates, etc.) on a given computational model (Turing machines, cellular automaton, etc.).
+A complexity class is a set of computational problems that can be solved using similar amounts of bounded resources (time, space, circuit depth, number of gates, etc.) on a given computational model (Turing machines, circuits, cellular automaton, etc.).

 We now explore two interesting notions in complexity theory that arise from reductions.